-Airtime 2.5.0 enables you to log playout in the exact format you require and export that data in CSV or PDF file formats.
+The last major release, Airtime 2.5.0, enabled playout logging in the exact format you require and the ability to export that data in CSV or PDF file formats.
 This is a great feature for professional radio stations who need an organised (digital) paper trail.
-Advertisers and stakeholders, the DJ community and listeners will benefit from having easy access to detailed playout history in formats that are easy to share forward.
+Advertisers and stakeholders, the DJ community and listeners benefit from having easy access to detailed playout history in formats that are easy to share forward.

 The playout history templates can be customized to comply with the broadcasting regulations in your country.
-This feature can also enable you to see playback statistics on each file and show in your library.
-That data can also be edited manually, including data from the past.
+This feature also enables you to see playback statistics on each file and show in your library.
+That data can be edited manually, for corrections or logging of analogue sources.

 Airtime is open source broadcast automation, playout and scheduling software.